phalcon-orphanage/docs/zh/reference/volt.rst

     {% endblock %}

-启用 Vlot（Activating Volt）
+启用 Volt（Activating Volt）
 ---------------
-As other template engines, you may register Volt in the view component, using a new extension or reusing the standard .phtml:
+As with other templating engines, you may register Volt in the view component, using a new extension or reusing the standard .phtml:

 .. code-block:: php